SolaceLabs/solace-tryme-cli/EXAMPLES.md

 Examples:
 // execute the default receive command with settings defined on the
-// default configuration 'stm-cli-config.json'
+// default configuration 'stm-cli-config.json' which subscribes to
+// a default topic solace/try/me

 stm receive

+// receive events from a topic

+stm receive -t "stm/logistics/shipped"

+// receive events from multiple topics

+stm receive -t "stm/logistics/shipped" "stm/inventory/check"

 HINT: You can view the default receive command settings 'stm config list --name receive'!

-// execute the default receive command with settings defined on the
-// default configuration 'stm-cli-config.json', but receive from a queue,
+// receive events from a queue, if queue is not found create a queue with the name
-// with optionally creating the queue if found missing, and add subscriptions to the queue
+// optionally you can also specify a subscription to be added to the queue

-stm receive --queue my-queue --create-if-missing --topic "solace/>"
+stm receive --queue new-queue --create-if-missing --topic "solace/>"

-// execute the default receive command with settings defined on the default
-// configuration 'stm-cli-config.json', but receive on topic specified in the
-// command-line (overriding the command settings)
+// receive events from a queue

-stm receive --topic solace/try/me
+stm receive --queue my-queue

-// execute the default receive command with settings defined on the default
-// configuration 'stm-cli-config.json', but receive from a queue
+// receive events from a queue and add a subscription

-stm receive --queue stm-queue --topic solace/try/me
+stm receive --queue my-queue -t "stm/logistics/shipped"

 NOTE: You can override any of the receive parameters that are applied only for this instance of execution!